 - Volunteer to help with items that require action and follow up on action items prior to the next meeting

 Board members need to feel they are accomplishing something and being recognized for the work they do.
 When this happens at board meetings members are more apt to participate.
-Ideas and tips for encouraging participation from board members can be found in the article How to Get Your Non-profit’s Board of Directors Excited and Involved
+Ideas and tips for encouraging participation from board members can be found in the article How to Engage Your Board Members and Keep Them That Way

 Some boards have found it beneficial to include social/networking time on the agenda.
 This has to be something closely monitored by the chair to ensure it is not too time consuming and doesn’t take away from priorities of the meeting.
 It should be something that everyone agrees upon.